hbctraining/variant_analysis/lessons/file_formats_reference.md

 **Exercise**

-**3.** Below is an alignment, what would be the CIGAR string for this alignment?
+**3.** Below is an alignment.
+What would be the CIGAR string for this alignment?

 <p align="center">
 <img src="../img/CIGAR_exercise.png" width="600">